Skip to Content

 A trust is a legal arrangement where one party, known as the grantor, transfers assets to another party, called the trustee, to be managed for the benefit of a third party, the beneficiaries.

 Trusts are an essential component of estate planning, offering numerous benefits over other tools, such as wills.
 While wills take effect only after death and must go through probate, trusts can be effective during the grantor’s lifetime and often allow beneficiaries to avoid the probate process entirely.
+Establishing a trust can ensure smoother management of your estate and offer more detailed control over how and when beneficiaries receive assets, making it a vital part of many estate plans.

 Types of Trusts